 PROCESS: Pursuant to OCMC Chapter 14.04.
 City Boundary Changes and Extension of Services, the procedure for review of annexations is governed by State Law and Oregon City Code Chapter 14.04.
-The procedure for a zone change is set forth in Oregon City Code Chapter 17.50.

 The public hearing process is governed by OCMC 14.04 and 17.50.
+OCMC 14.04.120 allows for an expedited review of annexations by the City Commission for identified health hazards including emergency sewer connections.

-The applicant and all documents submitted by or on behalf of the applicant are available for inspection at no cost at the Oregon City Planning Division, 221 Molalla Avenue, Oregon City, Oregon 97045, from 8:30am to 3:30pm Monday thru Friday.
+The applicant and all documents submitted by or on behalf of the applicant are available for inspection at no cost at the Oregon City Planning Division, 698 Warner Parrott Rd, Oregon City, Oregon 97045, from 8:30am to 3:30pm Monday thru Friday.
 The staff report, with all the applicable approval criteria, will also be available for inspection 7 days prior to the hearing.
 Copies of these materials may be obtained for a reasonable cost in advance.

 The annexation was initiated as a result of a public health hazard and as a result, City policy is to forward these annexations directly to the City Commission without a Planning Commission recommendation.
 Therefore, the City Commission will open the record and consider testimony to determine whether the application has or has not complied with the factors set forth in section 14.04.060 and 17.68.020 of the Oregon City Municipal Code.
 The City Commission decision is appealable to LUBA within 21 days of issuance of the Notice of Decision.